lyst/django-urlconf-export/README.md

 If the module does not exist, it will be created - so you can call it anything you like.

-If the module exists and has some `urlpatterns` already, the imported URLconf will be appended.
+If the module exists, any existing `urlpatterns` will be overwritten.

 Then you can make a url like: